candlepin/candlepin.github.io/presentations/pki-crash-course/2-pki.md

 - Signed by a trusted party or self-signed which means "trust me"
 - Used for identification since the private key is only known by the cert owner
+- Most frequently used with SSL/TLS to ensure you are connecting to the server you think you're connecting to.

 --
 # X509 - Anatomy